Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Introduction

 \section{Introduction}

-With the emergence of high-throughput experiment technologies, controlling the false discovery rate (FDR) \citep{Benjamini1995} has become a standard statistical practice in simultaneous testing of a large number of hypotheses in biological science.
+With the emergence of high-throughput experiment technologies, false discovery rate (FDR) control \citep{Benjamini1995} has become a standard statistical practice in many genomic applications.
 Despite the importance of the FDR control procedures, the overall power in a multiple testing problem is largely determined by the test statistics employed.
 In many application areas, the practitioners are facing increasingly complex systems in which many factors must be accounted for, and their relationships are typically nontrivial.
-Consequently, it is extremely difficult to describe these systems mathematically without parametric modeling, and it is event more difficult to determine powerful testing statistics.
+Consequently, it is extremely difficult to describe these systems mathematically without parametric modeling, and it is even more difficult to determine powerful testing statistics.
 Bayesian models have exhibited some great advantages in such complex settings and have become increasingly popular.
-Within the Bayesian modeling framework, Bayesian FDR control is conceptually straightforward and easy to implement in a sound decision-theoretic framework, as illustrated by \cite{Newton2004, Mueller2006, Whittemore2007, Ji2008}.
-Nevertheless, its practical usage has been hindered primarily by two factors: first, its lack of robustness due to the heavy reliance on parametric assumptions in alternative model specifications \citep{Opgen2007} and second, its expensive computational cost.
+Within the Bayesian hierarchical modeling framework, Bayesian FDR control is conceptually straightforward and easy to implement in a sound decision-theoretic framework, as illustrated by \cite{Newton2004, Mueller2006, Whittemore2007, Ji2008}.
+Nevertheless, its practical usage is often hindered primarily by two factors: first, its lack of robustness due to the heavy reliance on parametric assumptions in alternative model specifications \citep{Opgen2007} and second, its expensive computational cost.

-This paper addresses both issues and proposes a novel Bayesian FDR control procedure.
-As a unique feature, our procedure directly works with Bayes factors \citep{Kass1995}, which are often considered to be the natural test statistics within the Bayesian framework because of the likelihood principle.
-Most significantly, our proposed procedure guarantees the control of the target FDR level even when the alternative models are misspecified, which is a property that is currently missing from most available Bayesian and parametric model-based multiple testing approaches.
+This paper addresses both issues and proposes a novel Bayesian FDR control procedure motivated by the genomic application of expression quantitative trait loci (eQTL) mapping, where tens of thousands association tests are simultaneously performed.
+In the context of eQTL mapping, parametric models are particularly preferred because they provide necessary flexibility to i) control unknown confounding/batch effects; ii) incorporate prior knowledge of relevant genomic annotations; and iii) handle complex data structure, e.g., in multi-tissue eQTL mapping.
+Those parametric models for eQTL mapping often contain hierarchical structures with natural Bayesian interpretations \citep{Flutre2013}.
+As a unique feature, our proposed procedure directly works with Bayes factors \citep{Kass1995}, which are often considered to be the natural test statistics within the Bayesian framework due to the likelihood principle.
+Most significantly, our proposed procedure controls the target FDR level even when the alternative models are misspecified, which is a property that is currently missing from most available Bayesian and parametric model-based multiple testing approaches.